sociomantic-tsunami/git-hub/README.rst

   adding the ``hub`` command, which can introduce a lot of confusion to users.
   We might try to merge our code into that project eventually, if there is interest.

-* `gh <https://github.com/node-gh/gh>`_: A command line tool based on **NodeJS**.
-  It does offer the rebase capabilities we sought after, but the project was created after this project was started.

 Contact
 =======